darren-synergix/synergix/contingency_plan.md

 Orchid Laundry is currently on a dedicated server hosted by Webvisions.

 ### Problem
-Synergix E1 cannot be accessed
+Synergix E1 cannot be accessed.

 Jensen cannot retrieve shared files, no transfer of data between Synergix and Jensen.

 ### Possible Cause